google-deepmind/exedec/README.md

   "spec_decomposition" in the code.
 * The paper's "SubgoalModel" is instead called "SpecDecomposerModel" in the code.
-* The paper's "CombinedModel" is instead called "JointModel" in the code.
+* The paper's "CombinedModel" (used in the no-subgoal ablation) is instead called "JointModel" in the code.

 ## Citing this work